3D Printing Guide

 3D printers that produce rough or porous surfaces can benefit from proper calibration and maintenance, as well as careful attention to printing parameters such as layer height, extruder temperature, bed adhesion, nozzle diameter, printing speed, and material properties.

-Whether using your 3D print for prototyping, product development, or simply as a decorative piece, taking the time to smooth its surface can significantly improve the final result.
+Whether using your 3D print for prototyping, product development, or simply as a decorative piece, smoothing its surface can significantly improve the final result.

 Smoothing the surface of a 3D print can significantly enhance its overall quality and make it look more professional.
 A smooth surface finish is visually appealing and gives the print a polished appearance.